Sharwin24/Perseverance/README.md

 Notice that the new velocities, $(v_x, v_y)$ are determined by the control input $V$ and the *new* orientation $\theta_{new}$.
 This is a *non-linear* process model because of the use of trigonometric functions on the state variable $\theta$.

 ### Tuning the Process Noise Covariance $(Q)$
+$Q$ represents how much confidence we have in our prediction model.
+Typically kinematic models for diff-drive robots are pretty robust, but can accumulate some inaccuracy for skid-steering and mecanum wheeled drive bases.
+Smaller values trust the prediction model more, while larger values alot more trust to the sensor measurements that are used to correct the robot's state.
+This should be tuned last after tuning the initial covariance $P$, and the measurement covariances $R$.

 ### State Transition Matrix (Jacobian)
 Because the process model is non-linear, we must use an Extended Kalman Filter (EKF).
 This requires a state transition matrix F that is the Jacobian of the process model—a matrix of partial derivatives of the new state with respect to the old state.